What to see in Tunis

-Tunis' souks and markets are wonderful places to pick up lovely Tunisian souvenirs and simply wander through.
-However, the crowds and noise can be overwhelming; tourists can take refuge in Belvedere Park, a large, leafy area set on Lake Tunis with museums, cafes, and a zoo.
+Tunis's souks and markets are wonderful places to pick up lovely souvenirs and simply wander through.
+However, the crowds and noise can be overwhelming.
+Tourists can take refuge in Belvedere Park, a large, leafy area set on Lake Tunis with museums, cafes, and a zoo.

-Tunis' largest park, Belvedere Park covers 270 acres (110 ha) just north of the city.
-Known as the 'Lungs of Tunis' due to the scarcity of green spaces in the city, Belvedere Park has a number of family-friendly…
+Tunis' largest parks, Belvedere Park covers 270 acres (110 ha) just north of the city.
+Known as the 'Lungs of Tunis' due to the scarcity of green spaces in the city, Belvedere Park has a…

 Approximately 50 miles (80km) east of Tunis lies Kerkouane, a former city of the Phoenician and Punic periods.
 The city was abandoned around the 3rd century BC, which meant it was largely…

 The largest mosque in Tunisia, the Zitouna Mosque dates back to the 8th century; the 160 columns of the mosque were brought from the ruins of Carthage.
 Set in the heart of Tunis, the mosque…

 We are looking for contributors for our Tunis travel guide.
 If you are a local, a regular traveller to Tunis or a travel professional with time to contribute and answer occasional forum questions, please contact us.